 - Convenient capsule form

-- Mixed reviews on effectiveness of product
+- Mixed reviews on the effectiveness of the product

-- No synthetics, only fermented plant based ingredients
+- No synthetics, only fermented plant-based ingredients

 - Taste is off, the watermelon tasted like bubblegum

 - Gentle on the stomach due to it being made from fermented foods

 - One of the cheaper choices